-This indicates your furnace couldn’t adjust its pressure switch before turning on.
+This indicates your heating system couldn’t correct its pressure switch before starting.
 As a consequence, your system will not run for safety reasons.

 Repairing or replacing this part is better left to the technicians at Service Experts Heating & Air Conditioning in Ocala.
-Our NATE-certified technicians are among the brightest in the industry.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-equipped to handle all of your heating needs, including clearing a furnace error.

-We want you to be thoroughly satisfied with our quality furnace repair in Ocala.
-That’s why we back it with a 100% Satisfaction Guarantee* for a year.
+We want you to be thoroughly satisfied with our quality furnace repair* for a year.

 How a Pressure Switch Works

-This part plays a critical role as your furnace prepares to work in your space.
+This part plays a critical part as your furnace prepares to work in your space.

 Here’s what goes on after your thermostat’s call for heat:

-- Your furnace’s control board starts running the draft inducer blower motor.
+- Your furnace’s control board begins running the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

-- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and signals the control board to ignite the furnace.
+- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 - Your furnace ignites and provides heat.